edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

 >
 >* The class-level comment block uses `<summary>` to provide an overview of the class,
 >  describing what the `BankAccount` class does.
 The `<remarks>` tag is used for more
->  detailed information, explaining additional features or behaviors.
+>  detailed information, explaining additional features or behaviours.
 >* The `<seealso>` tag references related classes (`User` and `Transaction`) to provide
 >  context and link related documentation.
 >